agile-ts/documentation/docs/Interfaces.md

 #### `patch`

-If `false`, the passed data object overwrites the entire found data object instead of merging it into the existing one.
+If `false`, the passed data object overwrites the entire found Item data instead of merging it into the Item data.
 ```ts {2, 4}
 MY_COLLECTION.collect({id: 1, name: "jeff"});
 MY_COLLECTION.update(1, {name: "hans"}, {patch: true});